Norfolk Constabulary's

 I am PC 475 James King (Jimmy) and since October 2023 I have been the Rural Crime Beat Manager for the South Norfolk area.

-Since taking on the role, I have been meeting and talking with as many farmers, landowners, and gamekeepers as I can.
-I am always looking to speak to anyone else I have not gotten to yet.
-I talk about crime prevention advice, reporting methods for crime and intelligence, suspicious vehicles and people, and wildlife crime to name just a few topics.
-I think that it is very important to keep the lines of communication going between the public and the police and this is certainly the case in the rural community.
+I continue to meet and talk with as many farmers, landowners, and gamekeepers as I can, and I’m still looking to speak to anyone else I have not gotten to yet.
+I talk about crime prevention advice, reporting methods for crime and intelligence, suspicious vehicles/people, and wildlife crime to name just a few topics.

-We have seen and do see yearly thefts such as red diesel, heating oil, tools, and equipment to name just a few.
-The message I want to get across is - please report these thefts.
-You are not wasting anyone’s time and even if we cannot link a suspect, it is vital we have all the information we need, as it could help us link it to another crime or crimes and build the bigger picture for us.
+The message I want to get across is, please report these thefts, you’re not wasting anyone’s time and even if on any one occasion we cannot link a suspect, it is vital we have all the information we need as it could help us link it to another crime or crimes and build the bigger picture for us.

 If we have not met yet, please do get in touch with me, or if you see me out in the truck, I’m happy to stop and speak to you then.

-Have a great spring season.
+Have a great Spring season.

 PC 475 James KING